SHTOOLS/SHTOOLS/src/fdoc/shmtvar.md

 :   A matrix of localization functions obtained from `SHReturnTapers` or `SHReturnTapersM`.

 `taper_order` : input, integer, dimension (`kmax`)
 :   The angular order of the windowing coefficients in `tapers`.
-If this matrix was created using `SHReturnTapersM`, then this array must be composed of zeros.

 `lwin` : input, integer
 :   The spherical harmonic bandwidth of the localizing windows.